microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/files.md

 ---
 display: "Files"
+oneline: "Include a set list of files, does not support globs"
 ---

 Specifies an allowlist of files to include in the program.
 An error occurs if any of the files can't be found.